Tipoca/scaml/docs/LANGUAGE.md

 ### No more inter-contract abstractions

-For now, there is no easy-to-use framework for contract creation and invocation and no concrete plan to add it.
+SCaml itself will not provide any highly abstracted easy-to-use framework for contract creation and invocation.

+It seems there is no trivial standard way for it.
+For example, we can consider OO approach via classes and objects, and functional approach via functors and modules.

+We do not want to fix one of possible approaches in SCaml and push it to its users.
+Inter-contract frameworks should be built as an SDL with special typing rules which should be compiled down to SCaml.